Rotating Kerr-Newman space-times in Metric-Affine Gravity: Axial symmetry and rotating space-times in Metric-Affine Gravity

 where $J_{a b}$ are the generators of local Lorentz rotations.
 Then, the transition to a KN type of geometry can be performed by considering the existence of a more general rotated basis $\vartheta^{a}=\Lambda^{a}\,_{b}\,e^{b}$ depending on the metric function $\Psi(r,\vartheta)$, where the underlying spin connection $\hat{\omega}_{1}$ associated with the KN geometry preserves its Minkowski values~(\ref{MinkowskiSP}).
-Thereby, the search of the non-propagating part of torsion with vanishing field strength tensors in such an axisymmetric space-time is reduced to the obtainment of the rotated frame that fulfills the following equation:
+Thereby, the search of the non-propagating part of torsion with vanishing field strength tensors that satisfy the boundary conditions obtained in the spherically symmetric case is reduced to the obtainment of the rotated frame that fulfills the following equation: